tobyscott25/webpack-mfe-demo/README.md

-# Micro-frontends in TypeScript
+# Micro-frontend PoC in TypeScript

-A simple micro-frontend PoC with TypeScript, Chakra UI & Module Federation
+A simple micro-frontend PoC in TypeScript using Module Federation.

 ## Running locally